release-engineering/pom-manipulation-ext/guide/dep-manip.md

     mvn install -DdependencyManagement=org.foo:my-dep-pom:1.0

 Multiple remote dependency-management poms can be specified using a comma separated list of GAVs (groupId, artifactId, version).
+The list also supports a remote HTTP file containing a comma or newline separated list of GAVs.
 The poms are specified in order of priority, so if the remote BOMs contain some of the same dependencies, the versions listed in the first bom in the list will be used.

     mvn install -DdependencyManagement=org.foo:my-dep-pom:1.0,org.bar:my-dep-pom:2.0